pulp/pulpcore-plugin/docs/reference/lazy-support.rst

 `Artifact` exists, it is served to the client.
 Otherwise a `RemoteArtifact` allows the `Artifact` to be downloaded on-demand and served to the client.

-If `Remote.policy == Remote.ON_DEMAND` the Artifact is saved on the first download.
+If `remote.policy == Remote.ON_DEMAND` the Artifact is saved on the first download.
 This causes future requests to serve the already-downloaded and validated Artifact.

 .. note::